kathoffman/causal-inference-visual-guides/README.md

 1. [Targeted Maximum Likelihood Estimation (TMLE)](visual-guides/TMLE.pdf) for a binary outcome and binary treatment.

-2. [Superlearning](visual-guides/SL.pdf) (also known as stacking), an ensemble learning method recommended to use with TMLE.
+2. [Superlearning](visual-guides/Superlearning.pdf) (also known as stacking), an ensemble learning method recommended to use with TMLE.

+# References

+Laan, M. J., & Rose, S. (2011).
+Targeted learning: Causal inference for observational and experimental data.
+New York: Springer.